 What is Jasmine Rice?

 Jasmine rice is long-grain rice grown in Asia, primarily in Thailand, Cambodia, Laos, and Southern Vietnam.
-It releases a sweet jasmine flower-like aroma on cooking, which is how it got its name.
+It releases a sweet, jasmine-like aroma when cooking, which is how it got its name.

 Learn about the difference between basmati vs jasmine rice in this ultimate guide.